Isabel Álvarez

-Isabel "Lefty" Álvarez (October 31, 1933 – June 6, 2022) was a Cuban pitcher and outfielder who played in the All-American Girls Professional Baseball League between the 1949 and 1954 seasons.
+Isabel "Lefty" Álvarez (October 31, 1933 – June 6, 2022) was a Cuban pitcher and outfielder who played in the All-American Girls Professional Baseball League (AAGPBL) between the 1949 and 1954 seasons.
 She batted and threw left-handed.

 Isabel Álvarez was the youngest Cuban player to join the All-American Girls Professional Baseball League, a women's circuit born during World War II and made famous in the 1992 film A League of Their Own.

 Early life

 Álvarez was born and raised in Havana, Cuba, and learned to play baseball from a neighbor.
 At age 13, she joined the Estrellas Cubanas (Cuban Stars), an All-Star team modeled after the AAGPBL.
 The first AAGPBL spring training outside the United States was held in 1947 in Cuba, as part of a plan to create an International League of Girls Baseball.

 From 1948 to 1949 seven Cubanas played in the AAGPBL: Isora del Castillo, Luisa Gallegos, Mirtha Marrero, Migdalia Pérez, Gloria Ruiz, Zonia Vialat and Álvarez.
-At the age of 15, she joined the league with the encouragement of her mother, who felt United States offered better opportunities than Cuba did. Álvarez had difficulty communicating in her new country, but credited some teammates with helping her through the rough times.
+At the age of 15, she joined the league with the encouragement of her mother, who felt the United States offered better opportunities than Cuba did. Álvarez had difficulty communicating in her new country, but credited some teammates with helping her through the rough times.